oddy-boop/Edusync-git/supabase/rls_policies.md

 ## IMPORTANT: Prerequisite - Run This SQL First

 Before applying the policies below, you **must** run the following SQL code in your Supabase SQL Editor.
-This creates/updates the necessary helper functions.
-If you have run a previous version of this, running it again will safely update the functions.
+This creates/updates the necessary helper functions that your policies rely on.

+**If you see an error like `function public.get_my_role() does not exist` or `function public.get_my_assigned_classes() does not exist`, it means this step was missed.** Running this script will fix it.

-Go to `Database` -> `SQL Editor` -> `New query` and paste this entire code block, then click `RUN`.
+Go to `Database` -> `SQL Editor` -> `New query` in your Supabase project dashboard, paste this entire code block, and click `RUN`.

 ```sql
 -- Helper function to get the role of the currently logged-in user.